Lying Aversion and Vague Communication: An Experimental Study

-After the completion of both STAGES, a final review screen will summarize today’s experiment.
-This is a screenshot of the review screen.
-The last screen will ask your email address to receive the Amazon Gift Code of the amount that corresponds to your responses.
-We will directly send you Amazon gift code to the email address you provide.
-Please allow us a few hours after the completion of the experiment to validate the data and send the email.
-In addition, Washington University in St. Louis recommends student subjects to report their taxpayer identification information for tax purposes.
+Washington University in St. Louis recommends student subjects to report their taxpayer identification information for tax purposes.
 If you are an international student and do not have the taxpayer identification information, please indicate so by entering ‘Foreign’ in the form.
-If you do not have or do not wish to provide the identification information, please indicate that you would like to opt out by entering 'Refuse' in the form.
+If you do not have or do not wish to provide the identification information, please indicate that you would like to opt out by entering ’Refuse’ in the form.

+We are sorry for the inconvenience that we are not able to email you with the gift code directly.
+This payment process is to ensure anonymity in this experiment, and we appreciate your understanding that the anonymity of the reports constitutes a crucial component of our research.

-This is the end of instructions.
-If you have any questions, please raise your hand.
-Otherwise, I will provide the link via the chat window.
-Please copy and paste the link to your browser and start the experiment.
+This is the end of the instructions.
+If you have any questions, please raise hand.
+Otherwise, I will provide the link via the chat window. lease copy and paste the link to your browser and start the experiment.